jakerfilut/jakerfilut/README.md

 Hi there, I'm Jake 👋

-I am a fullstack Software Engineer with a passion for problem solving.
+I am a Fullstack Software Engineer with a passion for problem solving.

-Javascript, React & HTML frontends | SQL, ruby & rails backends
+Javascript, React & HTML frontends | SQL, Ruby & Rails backends

 Check out my Website or pinned repos.
-Connect with me on Linkedln.
+Connect with me on Linkedin.